-I remember running my first kilometre run when I was about 21.
-This was a very difficult task, but it gradually became easier to run faster and longer until one day - I achieved the standard goal of running 5km.
+I remember running my first-kilometre run when I was about 21.
+This was a challenging task, but it gradually became easier to run faster and longer until one day - I achieved the standard goal of running 5km.

 This brings on a whole different emotion to running.
-Instead of it being a goal smashing run, it's a stressful, high intensity, 'am I going to break the record this time?', kind of run.
-This stress leads to lack of motivation, the fear of the pain you have to go through for the next 20-30min, the thought of failing, and finally - giving up and doing something more rewarding like eating chocolate and sitting on the couch.
+Instead of being a goal-smashing run, it's a stressful, high-intensity, 'Am I going to break the record this time?' kind of run.
+This stress leads to a lack of motivation, the fear of the pain you have to go through for the next 20-30min, the thought of failing, and finally - giving up and doing something more rewarding like eating chocolate and sitting on the couch.

-What a lot of beginners don't realise is that records don't always have to get broken, and running doesn't have to be stressful.
-To get the most out of running - your running should be slowed down to a jog for 80% of the time, and the remaining 20% at high intensity.
+What a lot of beginners don't realize is that records don't always have to get broken, and running doesn't have to be stressful.
+To get the most out of running - your running should be slowed down to a jog for 80% of the time and the remaining 20% at high intensity.

 A way to find your easy and hard intensities is to run with your heart rate (HR).
-The Phil Maffetone method is used by many athletes and is well known for improving performance with running.
-To find your max HR you take 220 and minus your age.
-For example if you were 25 years old, you would calculate 220-25=195, and therefore 195bpm would be your max HR.
+Many athletes use the Phil Maffetone method, which is well known for improving performance with running.
+To find your max HR, you take 220 minus your age.
+For example, if you were 25 years old, you would calculate 220-25=195, and therefore 195bpm would be your max HR.
 To find your aerobic HR using MAF, you take 180-age, e.g. 180-25=155bpm.
-This gives you your aerobic threshold to run your easy runs at, 80% of the time, and you have your high intensity HR to aim towards for the other 20% of your run time.
-An average runner could be running 4 hours a week - 20% of that training could be something like high intensity interval training, and the other would be a nice and easy jog sticking around the 155bpm HR.
+This gives you your aerobic threshold to run your easy runs at 80% of the time, and you have your high-intensity HR to aim for the other 20% of your run time.
+An average runner could be running 4 hours a week - 20% of that training could be something like high-intensity interval training, and the other would be a nice and easy jog sticking around the 155 bpm HR.

 The hardest part with runners and athletes is actually being able to take a step back and run at that slow pace because it feels too easy.
-You have to stay dedicated to your goal and think about the bigger picture with running.
+You must stay dedicated to your goal and think about the bigger picture with running.
 Running slower to run faster is the key to breaking records and success in running.
-You also get the added stress release, the chance to take a few pics along the way, and enjoy the scenery.
+You also get the added stress release, the chance to take a few pics along the way and enjoy the scenery.

-Take a min to calculate your aerobic threshold and get out there and test it.
-But don't test it for 1 or 2 days, give this at least 8-12 weeks to get some real benefits, and get the results you deserve.
+Take a min Take a min to calculate your aerobic threshold and get out there and test it.
+But don't test it for 1 or 2 days; give this at least 8-12 weeks to get some real benefit and get the results you deserve.